 e.
 Actions that might be taken by a party if the counterparty is in financial difficulty.

+The company shall use best estimate assumptions with no implicit or explicit margins, except margins pursuant to Section 8.C.16 through Section 8.C.18, as the prudent estimate assumptions for YRT reinsurance premiums and YRT reinsurance claim settlements, using the following procedure:

+Use the reinsurance rates and provisions from the relevant reinsurance agreement as the initial prudent estimate assumption for YRT reinsurance premiums, and project future reinsurance rate increases and recaptures using what the company actually expects will occur, based on treaty provisions, past reinsurance rate increase experience, and ongoing relationship with the reinsurer.

+The mortality rates used to determine the prudent estimate assumptions for YRT reinsurance claim settlements shall equal the company’s anticipated experience assumptions adjusted to reflect the company’s best estimate of mortality improvement.

-The company shall account for any actions that the ceding company and, if different, the direct-writing company have taken or are likely to take that could affect the expected cash flows of the reinsured business in determining assumptions for the modeled reserve.
+9. The company shall account for any actions that the ceding company and, if different, the direct-writing company have taken or are likely to take that could affect the expected cash flows of the reinsured business in determining assumptions for the modeled reserve.

 [Renumber following sections accordingly]